This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Preheat the oven to 375 degrees F. Grease a muffin tin or line with muffin liners.
+• Preheat the oven to 375 degrees Fahrenheit.
+Line a 12-count muffin pan with muffin liners, then lightly spray the pan with nonstick cooking spray.
+Set aside.

 Notes